Giarnni Regini-Moran: 2021

 In April, Regini-Moran competed at the European Championships in Basel, Switzerland, where he placed third on vault.

 In May, Regini-Moran was selected to compete for Great Britain at the 2020 Summer Olympics in Tokyo, Japan, alongside Fraser, Hall, Whitlock, and Jake Jarman (alternate).
-He helped the team take fourth place with a score of 255.76.
+In the qualification round, despite not qualifying for any event finals, his highest finish was 12th on floor, barely missing out on an alternate spot due to a tiebreaker with Takeru Kitazono (both scoring 14.666).
+In the team final, he helped the team take fourth place with a score of 255.76.

 2022

-In July, Regini-Moran was part of the England team that won gold in the team competition at the 2022 Commonwealth Games in Birmingham, alongside Fraser, Hall, Jarman, and Courtney Tulloch.
+In 2022, Regini-Moran was part of the same England/Great Britain team roster that competed in three successive competitions, alongside Fraser, Hall, Jarman, and Courtney Tulloch.

+In July, Regini-Moran won gold in the team competition at the 2022 Commonwealth Games in Birmingham.
 He also took home silver in the vault and parallel bars as well as bronze on floor.

-In August, Regini-Moran, Fraser, Hall, Jarman, and Tulloch were the Great British team that won gold at the 2022 European Championships in Munich, Germany.
+In August, he won gold with Great Britain at the 2022 European Championships in Munich, Germany.
 Regini-Moran also qualified for three even finals (floor, vault, and parallel bars), winning the bronze medal on parallel bars and seventh on floor.
 He withdrew from vault and was replaced by Jarman, who went on to win the event.

-Regini-Moran was selected to the British team for the 2022 World Championships in Liverpool, England, with Fraser, Hall, Jarman, Tulloch, and Adam Tobin (alternate).
-In a dramatic comeback, he helped Great Britain overcome a poor pommel horse rotation to win the team bronze medal.
+Regini-Moran was selected to the British team for the 2022 World Championships in Liverpool, England.
+In a dramatic comeback, he helped Great Britain win the team bronze medal.
 After qualifying for the floor exercise final in fourth place, Regini-Moran won the gold medal in front of the home crowd with a 14.533, defeating the world and Olympic individual all-around champion, Daiki Hashimoto of Japan, by a narrow score margin of only 0.033.
 This was a part of the British sweep of the floor exercise gold medals at those world championships, as fellow Briton Jessica Gadirova won the women's floor exercise gold the next day.
 Regini-Moran also qualified for the parallel bars final in eighth place and finished one better in seventh.